ImperialBower/pkcore/docs/EPIC-999_ramblings.md

 from either of these environments earns my mad respect.
 They've clearly done the work.

-__Aside:__

-One of the developers that I have such respect for is Kristen

-One of the ways that Kirsten

-One of the ways that you can walk into any new development with a certain armor of

 /// ## The Gold Standard
 ///
 /// There is a state in any codebase that I like to call the Gold Standard.
 It's very hard to achieve but when you do give